aya-thafer2/Mastering-JavaScript-in-20-Days/Day9.md

 console.log("Me first!");
 ```
 A `promise object`, it's just an object *automatically created* in JavaScript by `fetch`.

-It has two properties:
+It has 3 properties:
 1. `Value` which is `undefined`.
 2. `onFulfilled` which is an `empty array` - it's a hidden property.
 2. `onRjection` which is an `empty array` - it's a hidden property.